There are four main types of company shares as defined by the Companies Act.

-The next one is cumulative preference share.
+The next one is a cumulative preference share.
 This type of share carries a right that if your limited company cannot pay the dividend in one year, it will carry it forward to successive years.

 Last but not least is the redeemable share.
 This type of share is issued with agreement that it will buy them back at the option of either your company or your shareholder after a certain period or on a fixed date.
 However, your limited company cannot only have redeemable shares.